CapnKitten/Material-Discord/README.md

 ** **Indicates that it has two values for both the dark and light themes of Discord.
 Instead of using `:root`, use `.theme-dark` or `.theme-light`.**

 #### App elements
+ - `--app-font` - The font used throughout the entire theme.
+The font must either be installed or imported.
+Default: `"Google Sans"`
  - `--app-bg` - The background for the entire Discord app.
 Default: `var(--main-alt)`
  - `--main-color` - The background color for main content areas like in the settings menu.
 Default: `#16171a` - `#e8eaeb`**
  - `--main-alt` - An alternative background color for main content areas.
 Default: `#0f1012` - `#ddd`**